dair-ai/Prompt-Engineering-Guide/guides/prompts-basic-usage.md

 In the previous guide, we introduced and gave a basic example of a prompt.

-In this guide, we will provide more examples of how prompts are used and introduce key concepts that will be important for more advanced guides.
+In this guide, we will provide more examples of how prompts are used and introduce key concepts that will be important for the more advanced guides.

-Often, the best way to learn concepts is by running through examples.
+Often, the best way to learn concepts is by going through examples.
 Below we cover a few examples of how well-crafted prompts can be used to perform all types of interesting and different tasks.

 Topics:
 - [Text Summarization](#text-summarization)